netdata/netdata/src/claim/README.md

 1. Open your Agent local UI.
 2. Sign in to your Netdata Cloud account.
-3. Click the "Connect to netdata" button.
+3. Click the "Connect" button.
 4. Follow the on-screen instructions to connect your Agent.

 #### Using claiming script